---

 ### Step 2: Open With a Problem-Solution Hook (Not "I Am Writing to Apply")

-The difference?
-The "after" version shows you understand the business, not just the job listing.
+The "after" version shows you understand the business, not just the listing.
+If you can't identify a specific challenge, lead with your single most relevant, measurable achievement instead.

 ### Step 3: Prove Your Fit With Evidence

-- **Challenge:** What was the situation?
+- **Challenge:** what was the situation?

-- **Action:** What did you do?
+- **Action:** what did you do?

 ### Step 4: Show Why This Company (Not Just Any Company)